PGY 2 Residents

 Johns Hopkins School of Medicine

 Michael grew up in Maryland and graduated from the University of Pennsylvania with a BA in Computational Biology at the College of Arts and Sciences (2012) and a BS in Operations and Informations Management at the Wharton School of Business (2012).
 He worked as a healthcare consultant in Boston before attending medical school at the Johns Hopkins School of Medicine (where he was born).
-During undergrad, he observed healthcare disparities in Philadelphia and volunteered with and fundraised for free clinics.
-He also led a student-run organization to provide hypertension and diabetes health screening to local residents and public health education as an after school program at a local high school.
+During undergrad, he observed healthcare disparities in Philadelphia and volunteered with and fund raised for free clinics.
 During medical school he volunteered at a local free clinic in Baltimore as a clinic manager and co-director of the Grants Committee.
 He also developed policy solutions to address the rising prices of branded and generic pharmaceutical drugs in order to broaden access with a mentor at the Bloomberg School of Public Health.
 He became interested in Psychiatry as a first year medical student, going on to do research on traumatic brain injuries (TBI) and age-related biological predictors of outcomes and helped with the initial development of telemedicine at a community TBI clinic.
 He is interested in community psychiatry, the intersection between business and psychiatry, neuropsychiatry, and consultation psychiatry.
 He enjoys playing tennis and basketball, snowboarding, playing guitar, cooking and hanging out with his wife Olivia.